jhpyle/docassemble/_docs/helloworld.md

 }}/img/playground-packages-button-save.png) button to save your package.

-Then, once your package is saved in the system, you will see the following buttons at the top of the screen.
+Then, once your packaged Steward is saved in the system, you will see the following buttons at the top of the screen.

 ![Buttons]({{ site.baseurl }}/img/playground-packages-buttons-top.png)